-There is no doubt that travelers and traders alike will have to adapt to new ways that agencies access and share data.
+There is no doubt that travellers and trade chain partners alike will have to adapt to new ways that organizations access and share data.
 There will be complex privacy and security issues to untangle.
-However, it's heartening to know that even today 72% of travelers are open to border agencies sharing their data with other government agencies to improve security.
+However, it's heartening to know that even today 67% of Canadian travellers are open to border services sharing their data with other government organizations to improve security.

-73% of traders agree that over the next decade, all customs processing and duties, tax settlement will happen away from the border.
+79% of Canadian trade chain partners agree that over the next decade, all customs processing and duties and tax settlement will happen away from the border.